campbe13/docker-ecq2020/container-lab-exercises/lab1/README.md

 You are now inside the container running a Linux shell and you can try out a few commands like `ls -l`, `uname -a` and others.
 Note that Alpine is a small Linux OS so several commands might be missing.
 Exit out of the shell and container by typing the `exit` command.

 Ok, we said that we had run each of our commands above in a separate container instance.
-We can see these instances using the `docker os` command.
+We can see these instances using the `docker ps` command.
 The `docker ps` command by itself shows you all containers that are currently running:

     docker ps